Get insider access

 Best Razer Headphones

-The Razer Kraken V3 Pro Wireless is the best Razer headset for gaming.
-You can use these well-built gaming headphones wired via their 1/8 inch TRRS cable or wireless via their USB dongle with low latency.
+The Razer Kraken V3 Pro Wireless is the best Razer headset we've tested.
+They can be used wired via their 1/8 inch TRRS cable or wireless via their USB dongle with low latency.
 Unlike most other gaming headphones on the market, they have a haptic bass feature that adds vibrations to your audio, which can help emphasize sound effects while you game.
-They have a boomy sound, even when the bass boost is set to its lowest setting, but you can adjust them to your liking via their companion software's graphic EQ and presets.
-They're also prone to inconsistencies in audio delivery, so it's important to take the time to adjust their fit to your head.
+Even when the bass boost is set to its lowest setting, they have a boomy sound, which helps bring out sound effects like footsteps.
+If you like less bass, you can adjust them to your liking via their companion software's graphic EQ and presets.
+They're prone to inconsistencies in audio delivery though, so it's important to take the time to adjust their fit to your head.

 See our review

-If you want to save money but don't want to skimp out too much on performance, then the Razer Kaira Pro Wireless is the best Razer headset we've tested at this price point.
-You'll have to settle for a shorter battery life of only 19 hours against the Razer Kraken V3 Pro Wireless's 45 hours and fewer PC-centric software features, but you do gain Bluetooth compatibility.
-This means you can listen to music on your phone while simultaneously hearing your console's audio.
-They're also better built and comfortable to wear during marathon gaming sessions.
+If you want to save money without sacrificing too much performance, you might prefer the Razer Kaira Pro Wireless, which is one of the best Razer headsets we've tested in the mid-range.
+You'll have to settle for a shorter battery life of only 19 hours against the Razer Kraken V3 Pro Wireless' 45 hours and fewer PC-centric software features, but you do gain Bluetooth compatibility.
+This means you can listen to music on your phone while simultaneously hearing game audio from your console.
+They're well-built and comfortable to wear during marathon gaming sessions.
 You can pick between variants for Xbox and PlayStation for wireless gaming.

 See our review